Win tickets to St. Paul Football

-Simply click on the link below, enter your email address and subscribe to one of our free newsletters if you haven't already and you will be automatically entered in the drawing.
+Simply click or tab on this link, enter your email address and subscribe to one of our free newsletters if you haven't already and you will be automatically entered in the drawing.

 For the remainder of the high school football season, the Reflector will be giving away two tickets to every Flyers and Norwalk Truckers home game.
 Keep checking back at norwalkreflector.com to make sure you are entered.